dwmorris11/piigpt/README.md

 # piigpt

-Provides a mechanism to anonymize PII and PHI before sending to a LLM API
+Provides a mechanism to anonymize PII and PHI before sending to a LLM API.

+Using the anonymize function will generate a different anonymous symbol for each entity.

+Using the anonymize_maintain_context function uses the same anonymous symbol for every occurrence of the same word.

 ## Basic Setup: